lfborjas/freenatalchart.xyz/README.md

 **Note:** `heroku container:push ... ` will build the docker image if it hasn't been built yet; this can take up to 30 mins, depending on your hardware.

+### Testing

+For rendering HTML and SVG, we use [golden tests](https://ro-che.info/articles/2017-12-04-golden-tests) with the [hspec-golden](https://github.com/stackbuilders/hspec-golden) library.
+The files are written to `test/files` and we only track the "golden" (expected) file.
+You'll notice that we `.gitignore` the `actual` file -- but it is produced by the test runner.
+The files are saved without extension, but they should be viewable in a browser if one sets the extension, or with `python3 -m http.server 8000`.

+If you've updated the `Views` and the tests now fail because of the changes, but you've verified that they're working as expected (perhaps by manually producing the files for static inspection, see for example `renderTestIndex` in `Views.Index`,) you can have hspec-golden replace the `golden` files with the current copy of the `actual` file (produced by running the now-failing test.)